-"This erratic schedule means that our mastet penetration of the perishable food cargoes, the negotiations, Sea-Land proposed that Totem be given refrigerated cargo, groceries, and high value con
+"This erratic schedule means that our mastet penetration of the perishable food cargoes, the

-Further, Mr. Maling said, shifting from one boath The terminal 1-petroleum dock assignment is to another on a voyage by voyage basis is no solution covered by agreement T-3130 currently before the for a Ro/Ro vessel which needs specific and suitable shore facilities, such as trestles and ramps (which Totem has already constructed at its own expense at Anchorage). .
+Further, Mr. Maling said, shifting from one los The terminal 1-petroleum dock assignment is to another on a voyage by voyage basis is no solution covered by agreement T-3130 currently before the for a Ro/Ro vessel which needs specific and suitable shore facilities, such as trestles and ramps (which Totem has already constructed at its own expense at Anchorage).